Why Do I Keep Tripping? 4 Rookie Mistakes Jump Rope Beginners Make (And How to Fix Them)

 Every time you start, the rope ends up tripping up on your toes or whipping you across the shins.
 Then you try again.
 Same result.
 Lather, rinse, repeat.

-I know the feeling.
+We know the feeling.
 We've all been there at one point.

 But while you may think you have no rhythm or coordination, it is very likely that you're making some of the most common mistakes we see every single day.